codalab/codalab-worksheets/docs/REST-API-Reference.md

   "uploading" regardless of the bundle type, or 0 otherwise.
 Used when copying bundles from another CodaLab instance, this prevents these new bundles from being executed by the BundleManager.
 Default is 0.
-- `avatar`: 1 if the bundle is the user's uploaded avatar, or 0 otherwise.
-No parent worksheet need to be specified for an avatar bundle.
+- `parent_worksheet_required`: 0 if the bundle does not need a hosted worksheet (e.g. It is the user's uploaded avatar) or 1 otherwise.
-  Default is 0.
+  Default is 1 since the parent worksheet need to be specified by default.

 ### `PATCH /bundles`